singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 ![Link to GitHub](/uploads/createsite.png)
 When you push to GitHub, Netlify does all the work.
 No more wasting time on manual deploying of updates or changes!

-Since we're hosting the site assets on GitHub, we’ll need to link Netlify to GitHub.
+Since we're hosting the site assets on GitHub, we’ll need to link Netlify with GitHub.
 Click the button *“Link to GitHub”*.

 #### Step 3: Authorize Netlify
 You can skip this step, if you already have an account with Netlify set up to automatically login!